Freiburg im Breisgau

 in Freiburg im Breisgau, Germany

-In 2019, three young entrepreneurs from Freiburg will launch the Tocsen fall sensor.
+In 2019, three young entrepreneurs from Freiburg will launch the Tocsen crash sensor.
 Just one year later, Tocsen is available in bicycle and sports shops across Germany.
 Cooperations with international helmet manufacturers such as Alpina and Uvex follow.
 Now Tocsen and Uvex have jointly developed two new enduro helmets - with an integrated fall sensor.

 "That we were able to win the market leader as a partner with Uvex is of course ingenious," says managing director Andreas Botsch, "and confirms that we are on the right track with Tocsen."
 It starts in 2018.
 Andreas, Alexander and Malte often go mountain biking together.
 When one of her friends fell heavily alone in the forest and was only found by chance in time, the business idea emerged: a technical solution that automatically calls for help if the accident victim cannot do it himself.

 “We included user feedback from the start,” explains Alexander Schumacher, “It was clear what our emergency system had to be able to do: be 100% reliable, easy to use and, above all, not reduce driving pleasure.”
 The solution is called Tocsen: a combination of a small precision sensor and a free smartphone app.
-As soon as the sensor detects a fall, the app asks how the driver is doing.
+As soon as the sensor detects a crash, the app asks how the driver is doing.
 If there is no response for more than 45 seconds, Tocsen sends an automatic emergency call including GPS tracking - to personal emergency contacts and the entire Tocsen community in the area.

 The Freiburg start-up will finance the first series production at the end of 2018 through crowdfunding and will initially sell the smart sensors via its own online shop.
 The interest of the specialist trade is not long in coming.
 This year, Tocsen has reached two more milestones: The expansion to winter and equestrian sports and the cooperation with the international brands Alpina and Uvex.